 WE BELIEVE THAT THE BEST RACES ARE MADE BY RUNNERS FOR RUNNERS

 Our team is amazing, and it’s full of ultra runners and mountain athletes.
-We feel extraordinarily lucky to have such an experienced team of people organizing this classic Colorado trail race.
-Together, our leadership team has a collective 28 - 100 mile finishes (that's just finishes...we don't count the DNFs), 40 years of ultra-running experience, and we’ve lost track of the number of shorter races we've all completed We don't say this to brag (ok, maybe just a little), but rather to assure you that we get it.
-We understand what runners need.
+We feel extraordinarily lucky to have such an experienced team of people organizing this race.
+Together, our leadership team has a collective 28 - 100 mile finishes (that's just finishes...we don't count the DNFs), 40 years of ultra-running experience, and we’ve lost track of the number of shorter races we've all completed.
+We don't say this to brag (ok, maybe just a little), but rather to assure you that we get it.
+We understand what runners need because we’re runners ourselves.
 They say it takes 10,000 hours to master a craft and we feel that together, with our cumulative experience, we’ve been able to create a truly amazing event.

 Caleb Efta - Race Director & Founder

 Caleb started running ultras 9 years ago when his brother-in-law dared him to run a 50k.
 Things snowballed from there (he’s completed five 100 milers and a bunch of shorter ultras now), and after a move to Colorado in 2013, the High Lonesome 100 began to form.
 Caleb loves getting his friends to run and finds true happiness in watching people dig deep and endure.
-He's a lover of details and notoriously picky, and channels both those into continuously improving the High Lonesome.
+He's a lover of details and notoriously picky, and channels both into continuously improving the High Lonesome.
 When he's not running, you can find him eating hamburgers, drinking whiskey, chasing snow, and throwing dry flies.

 Caleb founded the race back in 2015 and is still struggling to not micro-manage everyone else.
 He’s getting a little better.